b255fish/dontcallme/README.md

   - Java was chosen as the language used; Because the team member in charge of the front-end was better at Java among Python and Java.

 - Container
-  - Docker is open-source software.
-(Binaries: Freemium software as a service, Source code: Apache License 2.0) So we selected this.
+  - **Docker is open-source software.** (Binaries: Freemium software as a service, Source code: Apache License 2.0) So we selected this.

 - Cluster
   - When I was studying Docker, I used Docker Swarm because the site also had Docker Swarm.
 I found Kubernetes later and tried to move it to it, but the project was running out of time.
-So I used Docker Swarm to proceed.
+So I used Docker Swarm as it is.

 - Cloud
   - If there is time left for the project, I tried to challenge it, but I couldn't get there because we ran out of time.

 #

 ### 2. Front-end & Back-end

-    1. Static page
-        Crawling on extension .xml file.
-I used lxml library wrapped in C language for fast processing speed.
-        The amount of data in en.wiktionary is very large.
-        They distributed as xml file separately so I used them.
-        However, since it exceeds 10GB, I made a demo version file and tested it.
-        I knew I had to split the file in order to process quickly with multi-threading.
-        However, this project has not been written that way.
-        "src/enwiktionary/legacyParsing.py" is for the former and "src/enwiktionary/parsing.py" is for the latter.
-The latter has still not been updated.
-        Files in "src/test" is main code for this.

-    2. Dynamic page
-        Crawling Using Selenium and ChromeDriver.
-For this, I used the site of the BTD6 game.
-        Files in "src/etc" is main code for this.
+- Front-end
+  > We used the Vaadin framework as the front end.
+We chose because it has advantages such as binding of UI and data, routing from annotation, extensibility, and integration with existing platforms, etc. **It is open-source software** (Apache License 2.0).
+  - It can simplify the design by using Web components.
+  - It lowers the production cost by using minimal HTML, CSS, and JS code and expressing the front-end using mostly Java.
+  - As a server-side based framework, it does not expose the internal state of the App to the browser.
+In addition, in order to prevent data forgery, data verification at the server side can be performed by supplementing the data verification at the client side.
+  - One web application can be used on all platforms by using PWA (Progressive Web Application).
+There is no need to separately classify the existing hybrid web app or mobile app and develop.
+This can greatly reduce development cost and maintenance cost.

+###

+- Back-end
+  > We used the Spring framework (Spring boot) with Tomcat built-in.
+The Spring Framework was chosen because of the following advantages.
+  - Access control such as authentication and authorization can be easily implemented by using Spring security library.
+  - Using JPA Data and Hibernate ORM, which is a JPA implementation, we can easily connect in the database and write code that manipulates DB data, in Java language.

 #

+### 3. CI/CD
+  > The process of writing the source code, building, ["4"](#4-distribution-and-maintenance), and individual testing of the project was so slow that I tried to use it when we was done with each task.
+However, amount of work to do keep growing, and that doesn't happen.

+  > We were going to use Jekins that have MIT License.

+#

-### 3. Distribution and Maintenance
+### 4. Distribution and Maintenance
-    1. Code formatter
+  - Docker 1.
+Code formatter
       - autopep8, yapf, black
         There are several code formatters to make the code look pretty.
         But I choose "black" because I thought it was the best.